The Shocking Secrets Behind The Structures Of The Plasma Membrane And Cytoskeleton You Never Knew

 10. Integrating the Figure into the Manuscript

 A figure is rarely a standalone object; it must be woven into the text so that the narrative and the visual reinforce each other.
-Below is a concise guide on how to reference, caption, and embed your plasma‑membrane diagram in a way that maximizes clarity and impact It's one of those things that adds up..
+Below is a concise guide on how to reference, caption, and embed your plasma‑membrane diagram in a way that maximizes clarity and impact Not complicated — just consistent..

 Step Action Example